-The School understands its vital role in protecting students from and educating students about the areas of risk: content, contact and conduct.
-At school, there are filters and monitoring systems in place to reduce the risk of illegal, inappropriate or harmful material.
-Each division has specific guidelines for technology use for students; online safety is part of the technology, information literacy and media standards.
+The School understands its vital role in protecting students from and educating students about the areas of risk: content, contact, conduct and commerce.
+The school operates a robust filtering and monitoring system in partnership with an accredited external provider to reduce the risk of students encountering illegal, inappropriate or harmful material online.
+Induction and regular staff training is scheduled to ensure all staff understand how the filtering and monitoring system operates and what staff members' responsibilities are to safeguard students.
+Each division has specific guidelines for technology use for students, and online safety is part of the technology, information literacy and media standards.
 The School also conducts parent and student education workshops throughout the year.